-Contributions to TidBITS -- If you participate in our voluntary contribution program, TidBITS receives and records information related to your contribution, including your name, email address, postal address, and contribution amount, but not your credit card number.
+TidBITS Membership Program -- If you participate in our voluntary TidBITS Membership program, TidBITS receives and records information related to your contribution, including your name, email address, postal address, and contribution amount, but not your credit card number.
 As with our subscriber databases and subscription lists, this information is held in the strictest confidence.
 The information can be accessed by only a few members of the TidBITS staff and is well protected against theft, tampering, and misuse (electronic or otherwise).

-If you have chosen to list your name and a URL to a Web page of your choice, that information appears on our TidBITS Contributors page, which is available to the public.
-Also appearing on that page is aggregate information about the number of contributors.
+If you have chosen to list your name and a URL to a Web page of your choice, that information appears on our TidBITS Members page, which is available to the public.
+Also appearing on that page is aggregate information about the number of members.

 If you asked us to remind you to renew in a year, we will send you an email reminder at that time.
-We may also send you email to aid in resolving problems relating to a contribution or to communicate with you about other issues related specifically to contributors.
+We may also send you email to aid in resolving problems relating to a membership or to communicate with you about other issues related specifically to members.